Overview

 Frequency

-The Frequency tab allows the user to define 'When' a test will occur.
+The Frequency tab allows users to specify 'When' a test will be conducted.

-• Sample size – one of the options can be chosen: you can put quantity manually or define a percentage of quantity from a specific document.
-Only one method can be selected at any one time.
+- Sample size: choose between manually entering a quantity or defining a percentage of the quantity from a specific document.
+Only one method can be selected at a time.

-• Input Quantity From/To – range of quantity for which Test Protocol applies.
+- Input Quantity From/To: specifies the quantity range for which the Test Protocol applies.

-• Create QC Tests Pool – click here here to find out more.
+- Create QC Tests Pool: click here here to find out more of quality control tests pool.

 Transactions

-The Transactions form allows users to select 'Where' a Quality Control Test will occur.
+The Transactions form allows users to define 'Where' a Quality Control Test will take place.

-A Business Partner can also be selected to define 'Who' the Quality Control Test will be performed against (Supplier) and for (Customer).
+Users can also select a Business Partner to specify 'Who' the test will be conducted against (Supplier) and for (Customer).

-Operation and Status (Not Started, Started, Held, Finished) can be selected for in-process testing, provided a Routing has been added to the Bill of Materials/BOM Technology.
+For in-process testing, the Operation and Status (Not Started, Started, Held, Finished) can be set, provided a Routing has been added to the Bill of Materials (BOM) Technology.

 Quality Plan